ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/commands/admin/backup-restore.dotnet.markdown

-﻿#Backup and restore
+#Backup and restore

 To start or restore backup use `StartBackup` or `StartRestore` operations respectively.

 {NOTE: Non blocking operations}
-Execution of `StartBackup` and `StartRestore` methods just starts the requested actions on the server and return immediately.
+Execution of the `StartBackup` and `StartRestore` methods simply starts the requested actions on the server and returns immediately.
-They do not wait for operation to complete.
+The `StartBackup` and `StartRestore` methods do not wait for operation to complete.
 {NOTE/}

 {PANEL:StartBackup}